delhivery/project-polaris/address.md

 ### Tenant

 The tenant in which the resource is located.
 Same as tenant_id provided by User Management System.

+Examples:

+-   Delhivery
+-   Mituj
+-   Amazon

 Currently supported tenant:

 -   delhivery